RaghadKhaled/Food-text-classification-system/README.md

 ### Project overview
 The purpose of the project is to gain a knowledge of currently challenges of software engineering activities and the skills to apply them.  <br>
 The project is divided into two take, the first task is to run the first version of a developed web-based machine learning system for simple text classification (form this repo in GitHub) and create a repo, put in it the code after completing the run, create the tag, and put the first release in the repo.<br>
-The second task we will integrate and run Travis CI in this repo, and update the user interface page.
-It will be done on 9/12/2021.
+The second task is to integrate and run Travis CI in this repo, and update the user interface page.

 ---